Before you can simplify a radical expression, you have to know the important properties of radicals.

 Use the product property.

 If the number under the radical has no perfect square factors, then it cannot be simplified further.
-For instance the cannot be simplified further because the only factors of 17 or 17 and 1.
+For instance the number cannot be simplified further because the only factors of 17 or 17 and 1.
 So, there are no perfect square factors other than 1.

 Use the quotient property to write under a single square root sign.